sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 </center>

 The model performance deterioration may be due to a change in any of the 3 probabilities outlined in Figure 12.1.
 Starting with   P(X)  , a data shift in distribution between training and production is known as a covariate shift.
 Note that the other probabilities do not change.
 This shift is a violation of a key   assumption in ML model development that states that production data is from the same distribution as the training data.
-In other words, the patterns identified by the developed ML model during training are valid in the future in the not-yet-seen production data.
+In other words, the assumption states that the patterns identified by the developed ML model during training are valid in the future in the not-yet-seen production data.
 In covariate shift, this is no longer valid and we look at it in the next section.

 If   P(y)   is different in production from training (and the other probabilities remain unchanged), then that shift is known as the prior probability shift and we look at it later in this chapter.
 Finally, if   P(y|X)   (with the other probabilities unchanged) is different in production from training, that is known as concept shift and is discussed later in the chapter.